By Ehren Allen, DPT/Certified Orthopedic Manual Therapist

 At present, there is no known cure for Ankylosing Spondylitis.
 Treatment options typically include medications (NSAIDs, Corticosteroids, DMARDs, Biologic agents), physical therapy, exercise, and in extreme cases, surgery.
 Never take medications without first consulting your physician; it is important to work with your doctor to find the safest and most effective treatment for you.

 Regular exercise is very beneficial for AS and can help relieve pain, improve posture, and maintain flexibility.
 If you decide to start a new exercise program to help alleviate some of the pain, make sure you consult a physical therapist to design a program that is right for you.
 Physical therapy for AS usually includes exercises to maintain proper posture.
 This may entail stretching exercises to improve joint and spine mobility as well as deep breathing exercises to expand lung capacity.

-Surgery is typically only administered in the most extreme cases, when joint damage is so severe that it makes it difficult to perform normal activities of daily living (ADLs), or your hip joint is so damaged it needs to be replaced.
+Surgery is usually an option in the most extreme cases.
+When joint damage is so severe that it makes it difficult to perform normal activities of daily living (ADLs), or your hip joint needs a replacement.